mjdxp/minecraft-datapacks/README.md

 - Netherrack can be crafted using a fire charge and eight pieces of cobblestone, giving eight pieces of netherrack.
 - Tuff can be crafted with cobblestone and smooth basalt.

+Copper can be aged by putting 8 copper and a water bucket into a crafting table.

+The Stonecutter can be used to convert blocks such as stone bricks back to stone.
+It can also be used to turn copper, iron, and gold blocks into their raw varients.

+Stone and Deepslate can be put into the stonecutter to turn them into their cobbled varients.

 <h2>Plants Improved</h2>
 This pack adds crafting recipies to make certain plants easier to obtain.
 All recipies are shapeless unless specified.